yjg30737/pyqt-openai/README.md

 ## TODO list
 * DB for images (to further experiement of both DALL-E and Stable Diffusion or other image generation engine)
 * show the explanation of every model and terms related to AI (e.g. temperature, topp..)
-* save conversation history with other format (xlsx, csv, etc.)
 * tokenizer
 * highlight the source (optional, eventually)
 * support multiple language